 Where to Stay to See It

-There are so many great places to stay in Costa Rica, but here are some of my favorites on both coasts:
+If you're looking for a rustic, yet comfortable eco lodge, Costa Rica has no shortage of them.
+There are so many great places to stay, but here are a few of my favorites on both coasts:

-Located on the country's south Pacific coast, this part of CR is often referred to as the most biologically diverse place in the entire world.
-I love Bosque del Cabo for their accomodations, nature trails, amazing food, and over 700 acres of nature surrounding you.
-Iguana Lodge is also great for eco-accommodations, its proximity to nature, and great location right on the beach.
+Located on the country's south Pacific coast, this part of CR is often referred to as the most biologically diverse place on Earth.
+I love Bosque del Cabo, a Costa Rica eco lodge with beautiful accommodations for the whole family from individual cabinas to family homes.
+The lodge has a sublime pool, amazing food, and over 700 acres of nature trails surrounding you.
+Iguana Lodge is also great for eco-accommodations, its proximity to nature, and perfect location right on the beach.

 The northwest coast of CR has the same natural beauty as other parts of the country with a slightly less soggy natural environment than the Osa Peninsula.
-It's hard to beat Nosara for surfing on the famous Playa Guiones, and Harmony Hotel is a favorite for easy access to everything I love about the Nicoya.
+It's hard to beat Nosara and Harmony Hotel is a favorite!
+It's got easy access to everything you'll love about the Nicoya, like the surfing on famous Playa Guiones.

 Puerto Viejo - Caribbean Coast